-Wool spinning batt, felting wool batt, hand dyed, florescent pink, drum carded smooth, art batt, Cheviot fiber, Colorway "Pink" 4.1 oz.
+Wool spinning batt, felting wool batt, hand dyed, navy, yellow, green, drum carded smooth, art batt, Cheviot fiber, Colorway "Escape" 4.1oz.

-This wool spinning batt fiber is hand dyed in beautiful combination of florescent pink and bright pink.
-Then drum carded smooth into one soft and very fluffy batt.
+This wool spinning batt fiber is hand dyed in beautiful shades of black, navy, green, and yellow, then drum carded smooth into one soft and fluffy batt.
 Great for wet felting too!
 4.1. oz

 These are soft, very fluffy batts even without the angora.
 You just can't help but touch them when you see them.

 All fibers were hand dyed by me using professional acid dyes, and are light and wash fast.

 See my store for more colors and options!